 a) Scholarships from the Faculty of Graduate Studies and Research

 The admission scholarship applies to Canadian citizens or permanent residents who will study in a Master's or a PhD program.
-For details, please consult the website of the Office of the Vice-Provost, Graduate and Postdoctoral Studies.
+For details, please consult the website of the Office of the Vice-Dean Research.

 (Limited funding is available for international students.
 More information is available on the Awards and financial support for international master's student page.)